You have treatment to reduce your risk of developing GvHD.

-GVHD can develop when the donor and the person receiving donor cells have a different tissue type.
+GvHD can develop when the donor and the person receiving donor cells have a different tissue type.
 So your transplant specialist will make sure your donor is as closely matched to you as possible.
 This is called tissue typing and helps reduce your risk of GvHD.

 Finding a donor

-Your doctor will search for a bone marrow match on a register of the general population if no one in your family is a match.
-Registers are kept by the British Bone Marrow Registry (NHSBT) and the Anthony Nolan Trust.
+Your doctor searches for a bone marrow match on a register of the general population if no one in your family is a match.
+The British Bone Marrow Registry (BBMR) and the Anthony Nolan Trust keep registers.
 Another possibility is to look at cord blood registries.
-These contain blood taken from umbilical cords.
+Cord blood contains blood from umbilical cords.
 Parents consent to donate this when their baby is born.
 Doctors can use the stem cells from the cord blood.

 About T cells

 T cells are white blood cells that are part of the immune system.
 They attack cells that are foreign to the body.
-GVHD happens when T cells in the donated bone marrow or stem cells (the graft) attack your own body cells (the host).
+GvHD happens when T cells in the donated stem cells or bone marrow (the graft) attack your own body cells (the host).

-But sometimes GVHD is a good thing.
-The T cells in the graft will also attack any remaining cancer cells.
-This reduce the risk of your disease coming back.
+Sometimes GvHD is a good thing.
+The T cells in the graft also attack any remaining cancer cells.
+This reduces the risk of your disease coming back.
 This is called the graft versus disease effect.
-Doctors try to strike a balance between preventing severe GVHD and getting some possible benefits from mild GVHD.
+Doctors try to strike a balance between preventing severe GvHD and getting some possible benefits from mild GvHD.

-To lower your risk of GVHD you might have:
+To lower your risk of GvHD you might have treatment:

-- treatment to remove T cells from the bone marrow or stem cells
+- to remove T cells from the bone marrow or stem cells

-You start having it by drip (intravenously) a couple of days before your transplant.
-Before you go home you start taking it daily as a capsule - you should never take it with grapefruit or grapefruit juice because this can change the way the drug works.
+You start having it as a drip into the bloodstream a few days before your transplant.
+Before you go home you start taking it every day as a capsule.

-You might have treatment with other drugs before your transplant.
-This could be:
+You might have treatment with other drugs before your transplant, such as:

 - alemtuzumab (Campath)